 Although the construction of the proposed dam will create jobs during the construction phase of the activity, the dam will indirectly secure additional jobs during the operational phase.
 The Bonathaba Farm, as well as Zwartfontein Farm (located adjacent to the Bonathaba Farm - Figure 5), form part of a development plan to approximately double the productive hectares of the farm's agricultural output.
-The aim of this increase in productive hectares is to create a large-scale, sustainable citrus and grape operation, creating over 200 new employment opportunities while retaining over 600 jobs 17.
+This increase in productive hectares aims to create a large-scale, sustainable citrus and grape operation, creating over 200 new employment opportunities while retaining over 600 jobs.